Teotitlán del Valle

 There are about 150 families who specialize in weaving.
 There you can see the process from

 carding wool to natural dyes to weaving.
-For details, consult Planeta.com's
+For details, consult Planeta.com's directory of artisans.

 Those interested in crafts will find dozens of family workshops open to the